Asian shares lower, US futures up after S&P 500 sinks 3.5%

 The S&P 500 lost 119.65 points to 3,271.03.
 The Dow lost 943.24 points, or 3.4%, to 26,519.95.
 The Nasdaq composite slumped 3.7% to 11,004.87.
 The selling was widespread, and 96% of stocks in the S&P 500 fell.

-Crude oil wavered between losses and gains.
-U.S. benchmark crude picked up 11 cents to $37.50 per barrel in electronic trading on the New York Mercantile Exchange.
+Crude oil slipped further, with U.S. benchmark crude giving up 5 cents to $37.35 per barrel in electronic trading on the New York Mercantile Exchange.
 It tumbled 5.7% Wednesday on worries that an economy already weakened by the virus would consume even less energy and allow excess supplies to build higher.

 A measure of fear in the stock market touched its highest level since June, when the market suddenly tumbled amid concerns that a “second wave” of coronavirus infections had arrived.
 The VIX measures how much volatility investors expect from the S&P 500, and it climbed 20.8% Wednesday.